dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 A typical virtual machine is usually a couple of gigabytes in size, it takes
 minutes to start and many more minutes to rebuild it from scratch.
 The overhead you have when running your application in a virtual machine is much larger than running it on your machine natively.
+The amount of virtual machines you can run on an average laptop is relatively low.
+I would say if you try to run more that ten virtual machines on your laptop then you may already start experiencing performance degradation.

-For a developer these figures are not that appealing and because of that they usually run their development tools directly on host because it's faster, no doubt about that.
+For a developer these figures are not that appealing and because of that they usually run their development tools directly on their host because it's faster, there is no doubt about that.

 However by doing so, they lose some of the flexibility over their development environment.
 The whole point of isolation that virtual machines or containers